 Analysis is carried out using a sensor unit consisting of an electrochemical biosensor.
 System control and data analysis are run on an external computer.
 The control software included is very easy-to-use.

 Additionally to its analytical performance The device provides a direct feed control.
-Therefore the device is equipped with an internal PID-controller and an integrated feed pump.
-For direct feed of larger bioreactors conventional external pumps can be connected via the serial or analog port.
+Therefore the device is equipped with an internal PID-controller.
+For feed conventional external pumps can be connected via the serial or analog port.